-- Section 8.1 Work on Holidays.
+- Work on Holidays.
 It is understood that no employee will be requested to work on a holiday unless absolutely necessary.
-Employees required to work on holidays shall be compensated at the rate of time and one-half.
-Employees who are assigned to work on the Saturday and Sunday between Christmas Day and New Year's Day will be compensated at the rate of time and one-half. - Section 8.2 Eligibility for Holiday Pay.
+Employees required to work on scheduled holidays shall be compensated at the rate of time and one-half.
+Employees that are scheduled to work on June 19th, July 4th, December 25th or January 1st regardless of the date the holiday is scheduled for recognition, will also receive time and one-half.
+Employees who are assigned to work on a Saturday or Sunday between December 23rd and New Year's Day will be compensated at the rate of time and one-half. - Section 8.2 Eligibility for Holiday Pay.
 In order for an employee to be eligible for holiday pay the employee must work his or her scheduled work day before and after the holiday or be authorized to use paid or unpaid leave on the day before and after the holiday.
-Holiday pay shall be at the regular rate of pay and time worked on a holiday shall be one-and-one-half of the regular rate of pay. - Section 8.3 Holidays on Days Off.
+Holiday pay shall be at the regular rate of pay and time worked on a holiday shall be one-andone-half of the regular rate of pay.

+Section 8.3 Holidays on Days Off.
 Employees may be allowed another day off, if the holiday falls on their regularly scheduled day off of work.
 Time will be reported as eight (8) hours of holiday leave.